 Exemptions allow you to keep some assets safe in bankruptcy, such as an inexpensive car, professional tools, clothing, and a retirement account.
-If you can exempt an asset, you don't have to worry about the bankruptcy trustee appointed to your case taking it and selling it for your creditors' benefit or paying to keep it.
-(We explain how exemptions work in Chapters 7 and 13 below.)
+If you can exempt an asset, you don't have to worry about the bankruptcy trustee appointed to your case taking it and selling it for your creditors' benefit if you can't afford to pay to keep it.

-Many exemptions protect specific property types, such as a motor vehicle or furniture, up to a particular dollar amount.
-Sometimes an exemption protects the entire value of the asset.
+Many exemptions protect specific property types, such as motor vehicles or furniture, up to a particular dollar amount.
+Sometimes, an exemption protects the entire value of the asset.
 Some states have a "wildcard exemption" that can be applied to any property you own.
+Sometimes, you'll own property that isn't covered, making it entirely or partially "nonexempt."
+What happens to nonexempt property depends on whether you file for Chapter 7 or 13 (more below).

 Exemptions always protect the same amount of property regardless of the chapter filed.
 However, what happens to "nonexempt" property you can't protect with a bankruptcy exemption will depend on whether you file for Chapter 7 or Chapter 13 bankruptcy.